Cycling74/rnbo.example.juce/CUSTOM_UI.md

 ![](./img/droner.png)

 Let's make a simple interface for this patcher with three JUCE sliders.
-First, download the Projucer if you haven't already.
+First, download the Projucer if you haven’t already.
+The Projucer is part of JUCE, but the JUCE Github repository does not contain a Projucer executable.
+To get the Projucer, instead download a JUCE installer for your platform from the JUCE website.

 Create a new project, selecting the Basic plug-in project template.
 Use the defaults for modules and exporters (we won't be using these anyway).
 Now we need to decide where to save the `.jucer` file.
 We're not really going to be using this file too much, so it might be nice to keep it isolated from the rest of our code.
 I'm going to make a new folder in the root of the repository called `ui`, and I'll save the JUCE project there.
 After creating the project, your directory structure should look something like this:

 ![](./img/directory_structure.png)